postgrespro/pg_probackup/Documentation.md

     --password
 Forces a password prompt.

-**Compression Options**

-    --compress
-Enables compression for data files.
-You can specify the compression algorithm and level using the --compress-algorithm and --compress-level options, respectively.
-If you omit these options, --compress uses zlib compression algorithm with compression level 1.
-By default, compression is disabled.
+###### Compression Options
+You can use these options together with `backup` and `archive-push` commands.

     --compress-algorithm=compression_algorithm
+    Default: none
 Defines the algorithm to use for compressing data files.
 Possible values are zlib, pglz, and none.
-If set to zlib or pglz, this option enables compression, regardless of whether the --compress option is specified.
+If set to zlib or pglz, this option enables compression.
 By default, compression is disabled.
-For the archive-push command, the pglz compression algorithm is not supported.
+For the `archive-push` command, the pglz compression algorithm is not supported.

     --compress-level=compression_level
     Default: 1
 Defines compression level (0 through 9, 0 being no compression and 9 being best compression).
-This option can only be used together with --compress or --compress-algorithm options.
+This option can be used together with --compress-algorithm option.

-**Replica Options**
+    --compress
+Alias for --compress-algorithm=zlib and --compress-level=1.

+###### Archiving Options
+These options can be used with `archive-push` and `archive-get` commands.

+    --wal-file-path=wal_file_path %p
+Provides the path to the WAL file in archive_command and restore_command used by pg_probackup.
+The %p variable is required for correct processing.

+    --wal-file-name=wal_file_name %f
+Provides the name of the WAL file in archive_command and restore_command used by pg_probackup.
+The %f variable is required for correct processing.

+    --overwrite
+Overwrites archived WAL file.
+Use this option together with the archive-push command if the specified subdirectory of the backup catalog already contains this WAL file and it needs to be replaced with its newer copy.
+Otherwise, archive-push reports that a WAL segment already exists, and aborts the operation.
+If the file to replace has not changed, archive-push skips this file regardless of the --overwrite option.

+###### Remote Mode Options
+This section describes the options related to running pg_probackup operations remotely via SSH.
+These options can be used with `add-instance`, `set-config`, `backup`, `restore`, `archive-push` and `archive-get` commands.
+For details on configuring remote operation mode, see the section called [Using pg_probackup in the Remote Mode](#using-pg_probackup-in-the-remote-mode).

+    --remote-proto
+Specifies the protocol to use for remote operations.
+Currently only the SSH protocol is supported.
+Possible values are:
+- ssh enables the remote backup mode via SSH.
+This is the Default value.
+- none explicitly disables the remote mode.

+You can omit this option if the --remote-host option is specified.

+    --remote-host
+Specifies the remote host IP address or hostname to connect to.

+    --remote-port
+    Default: 22
+Specifies the remote host port to connect to.

+    --remote-user
+    Default: current user
+Specifies remote host user for SSH connection.
+If you omit this option, the current user initiating the SSH connection is used.

+    --remote-path
+Specifies pg_probackup installation directory on the remote system.

+    --ssh-options
+Specifies a string of SSH command-line options.

+###### Replica Options
 This section describes the options related to taking a backup from standby.
 >NOTE: Starting from pg_probackup 2.0.24, backups can be taken from standby without connecting to the master server, so these options are no longer required.
 In lower versions, pg_probackup had to connect to the master to determine recovery time — the earliest moment for which you can restore a consistent state of the database cluster.